Tympan/Tympan_Rev_D_Hardware/README.md

 # Tympan Rev D Hardware
 Repository for Tympan Rev D electronics and case designs

-## These files are the latest prototypes under test.

 ## Features

 * Based on Teensy 3.6